St. Paul’s Church is rooted in and nurtured by the Anglican tradition.

 We are a nurturing parish, and we welcome everyone in the name of Christ.
 We are dedicated to growing spiritually and sharing Christ’s love through inspiring worship, lively fellowship, and joyful service to the community.

 Worship is central to the life of St. Paul’s.
 Everything we do is grounded in our understanding of our relationship with God, in and through Jesus Christ.
 From September to June we celebrate the Holy Eucharist at 8:00 am and 9:30 am each Sunday.
 Click here for more information.

-In July and August, services are at 8:00 am and 10:00 am at church and, on most Sundays, 8:30 am at Jennings Beach.
+In July and August, services are at 8:30 am at Jennings Beach and 10:00 am at church.
 For details click here.

 We understand God’s table to be a place of welcome inclusion and invite all baptized Christians to partake of the Sacrament of Holy Communion.

 Fellowship is the pleasure we experience in worshipping with, socializing with and belonging to a group of caring, welcoming Christians, which brings many newcomers to our parish family.
 St. Paul’s congregation is made up of singles, couples and families of all ages who find common ground and interest in our intergenerational worship, community-based activities, and inclusive attitudes.
 Our St. Nicholas Fair and Memorial Day Pancake Breakfast are just two examples of annual events well-known throughout the region not just as fundraisers, but as seasonal focal points of community pride and goodwill.
 We invite you to visit and take part in our various church events to experience this fellowship for yourself.